StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 * **AWS Access Key ID** - The Access Key ID of the IAM user used by the StackState Agent.
 If the StackState instance is running within AWS, enter the value `use-role` and the instance will authenticate using the attached IAM role.
 * **AWS Secret Access Key** - The Secret Access Key of the IAM user used by the StackState Agent.
 If the StackState instance is running within AWS, enter the value `use-role` and the instance will authenticate using the attached IAM role.

+[Here](aws-sts-ec2.md) you can find more details about using `use-role` option when StackState is running in EC2.
+[Here](aws-sts-eks.md) you can find more details about using `use-role` option when StackState is running in EKS cluster.

 ### Configure the AWS check

 To enable the AWS check and begin collecting data from AWS, add the following configuration to StackState Agent V2: